Frequently Asked Questions

 Q. What if I want to relocate to Vancouver or another city in Canada.
 Can you help me?

-We are located in the Waterloo Region of Ontario, Canada.
-Due to COVID-19 travel restrictions, our programs are currently being conducted virtually.
-However, once we are able to do so safely, we will resume our programs on an in-person basis and look forward to working with our clients face to face.
-We hope that participants will consider settling in our great region, however upon completion of our programs, there is no obligation to setup your business here.
+We are located in the Waterloo Region of Ontario.
+Due to the fact that our clients come from all over the world, our BASE programs are conducted virtually.
+We are happy to offer our Rise Incubator and Accelerator programs in-person if you are located in an area near to our office, or virtually for those not yet in the country or choosing to live elsewhere.
+We hope that participants will consider settling in our great region, however, there is no obligation to set up your business here.

 Q. Will I be able to purchase a house in Canada even with Canada's foreign homebuyers ban?